 A. Cover Letter and grant submittal contact

 Grant applications are accepted annually by January 31 for grants that will be awarded by the end of the first quarter in the same year.
-Please submit a one-page cover letter, signed by the organization’s Executive Director to Dru Campbell, Grants Manager, The Philip S. Miller Grant Program, 100 Third Street, Castle Rock, CO, 80104.
+Please submit a one-page cover letter, signed by the organization’s Executive Director to Tina Dill, The Philip S. Miller Grant Program, 100 Third Street, Castle Rock, CO, 80104.
 Include in the letter the amount requested, a brief description of the request and how the request is aligned with the focus areas of The Philip S. Miller Grant Program.
 Please include the name, address and phone number of the contact person for this grant.
 If available, please include the organization’s e-mail and website addresses.

 This section should not exceed four pages.
 Include the following in this order: